jrkosinski/articles/pearson/README.md

 [IMAGE of PEARSON]

-## What is the Pearson measure good for?
+## What is the Pearson Coefficient Good For?

 The Pearson correlation is used to help answer the question: are the variables X and Y correlated, to what extent, and is that correlation negative or positive?
 The value can be used to pre-select certain features for further